Reversed glottal stop: Usage

-The phonetic symbol ʕ became part of the International Phonetic Alphabet in 1928, replacing the small capital Q ꞯ used in the 1912 Principles, to transcribe the pharyngeal voiced fricative.
-Like the glottal stop symbol, it has since been borrowed in some variants of the Americanist phonetic notation or in transliterations, for example for Arabic romanization, used by some authors.
+The phonetic symbol ʕ became part of the International Phonetic Alphabet in 1928, replacing the small capital Q ꞯ used in the 1912 Principles, to transcribe the voiced pharyngeal fricative.
+Like the glottal stop letter, it has since been borrowed into Americanist phonetic notation and the transliteration of languages such as Arabic (see Romanization of Arabic).

-It is used in the caseless form in several orthographies: Okanagan and Columbia-Moses in the United States, Ditinaht, Nuuchahnulth, St'at'imcets and Thompson in Canada.
+The reversed glottal stop is used as a caseless letter in several orthographies: Okanagan and Columbia-Moses in the United States, Ditinaht, Nuuchahnulth, St'at'imcets and Thompson in Canada.
 In Ethiopia, it is used by some authors in Tsamai while others use /, and was used in Ale but has been replaced by q.